 Wintertime is synonymous with soup time.
 So far this year I’ve been making a decent amount of chicken noodle and thai coconut curry, as it’s easy to make a big pot and have some leftovers for my lunch and/or a quick dinner after yoga.
 But, I figured it was time to expand the soup repertoire and explore some additional recipes.

 One of the cookbooks we brought over from the US is America’s Test Kitchen’s The Complete Cooking for Two Cookbook.
 In short, this book is pretty amazing.
-I’ll wager I make at least 2-3 different meals from this cookbook each week.
+I’ll wager I make at least two to three different meals from this cookbook each week.
 The best part is that they take the recipes and cull them down to perfect portions for two people (sometimes, though, I double the recipe…like for brownies or a tasty soup) with no leftovers.
 They’re also all about finding the best ways to get maximum flavor in a short amount of time, which means lots of easy weeknight meals.
 Who can argue with that?

 One downside, though, that Jim and I often joke about is that many of the ingredients are made for the American cook, not an expatriate living in France.
 As such, I make substitutions and modifications to most recipes here and there.
 I’m happy to report (so far) none really seem to make too much of a difference (though, since it’s the first time making a lot of these…who knows).